 ● Ecc 6:1-2a . .There is an evil I have observed under the sun, and a grave one it is for man: that God sometimes grants a man riches, property, and wealth, so that he does not want for anything his appetite may crave,

 Here we go with that "gift of God" thing again; but these are typically a genre of gifts that Solomon observes "under the sun" rather than in the sphere of true providence.
 Just because somebody is rich is no indication their prosperity was engineered by God.
 Even career criminals, Wall Street barracudas, predatory lenders, and corrupt politicians are often rich; no thanks to God.
-Some feel the Kennedy clan is blessed, yet they are very well off due to grandpa Joe's lack of scruples.
+Some feel the Kennedy clan is blessed-- yes they are very well off, but only due to grandpa Joe's lack of scruples.

 ● Ecc 6:2b . . but God does not permit him to enjoy it; instead, a stranger will enjoy it.
 That is futility and a grievous ill.